josephguzman1994/IllithidNova/README.md

 # Gale.py - Automated CMD 3.7 Isochrone Download Tool

 **Gale.py** is an advanced Python script designed for astronomers and astrophysicists to dynamically generate and download stellar isochrone data from the CMD 3.7 service hosted at `stev.oapd.inaf.it`.
 The script allows users to specify a range of parameters that define the characteristics of the isochrones they are interested in, such as age, metallicity, and photometric systems.
+It is currently optimized to use the PARSEC and COLIBRI models to fetch photometric system data, which it then unpacks into structured `.npy` files for further analysis.

 ## Key Features
+- **Download Isochrone Data**: Downloads data directly from the CMD 3.7 interface.

-- **Dynamic Parameter Input**: Users can input specific parameters such as log age limits, metallicity limits, and step sizes directly through the command line interface.
+  - **Dynamic Parameter Input**: Users can input specific parameters such as log age limits, metallicity [M/H] limits, and step sizes directly through the command line interface.
-- **Support for Multiple Photometric Systems**: The script includes a flexible input system for selecting different photometric systems, with easy configuration for adding new systems as needed.
   - **Error Handling**: Provides robust error handling to manage and report issues like connection timeouts or data retrieval errors.
-- **Customizable Photometric System Files**: Users can choose from predefined photometric systems or add new ones to the `photometric_systems` dictionary, which maps system names to corresponding data file paths.
+  - **Support for Multiple Photometric System Files**: Users can choose from predefined photometric systems, or add new ones to the `photometric_systems` dictionary, which maps system names to corresponding data file paths.
-- **Direct Data Download and Save**: Automatically downloads the `.dat` file containing the isochrone data and saves it locally, handling any necessary URL corrections and format validations.
+  - **Direct Data Download and Save**: Automatically downloads the corresponding `.dat` (relabeld to `.set`) file containing the isochrone data, and saves it locally, handling any necessary URL corrections and format validations.

-## Usage

-1. **Set Up**: Ensure all dependencies are installed, including `httpx`, `asyncio`, `BeautifulSoup`, and others.
-2. **Run the Script**: Execute the script via the command line.
-The script will prompt for necessary parameters:
-   - Photometric system (e.g., `ACS_HRC`)
-   - Lower and upper log age limits
-   - Log age step-size
-   - Lower and upper metallicity [M/H] limits
-   - Metallicity step-size
-3. **Output**: The script outputs the downloaded data into a specified file and provides console output regarding the status of the download.
+- **Data Unpacking**: Converts downloaded `.set` files into `.npy` files, separating data into individual isochrones separated by age and metallicity.
+- **Flexible Directory Handling**: Users can specify the output directory for unpacked files or use the default working directory.

 ## Configuration

+- Users are prompted to enter specific parameters such as photometric system and age limits.
+These inputs dictate the scope of the data to be downloaded and processed.
 - Users can modify the `photometric_systems` dictionary, or the `form_data` to add or change to their desired settings and use cases.
 - Default values and error handling behaviors can be adjusted within the script.